Perry Prize Judge Announced

 PLC Sydney currently offers Cambridge IGCSE subjects, the equivalent to the School Certificate, in Years 9 and 10.
 IGCSE subjects transition into ‘A’ level subjects in Years 11 and 12.

 The Cambridge ‘A’ level structure is different to the HSC.
-Students study four subjects in Year 11.
+Students study three subjects in Year 11, including one English course, as well as, Sport, Lifestyle and Recreation, and Work Studies.
 This is called ‘AS’ level.
-Students can reduce this to three subjects in Year 12.
+Students can drop Work Studies in Year 12.
 This is called ‘A’ level.
-Students are able to study A level subjects even if they haven’t done IGCSE subjects in Years 9 and 10 electives, although this may involve some bridging work.

 Universities attribute scores to each ‘A’ level grade.
 ‘A’ level grades are structured as follows: